aminya/AcuteGit/README.md

 My most used git commands for the operations that are not available through github desktop software (https://desktop.github.com/).
 For github desktop documentation refer to: https://help.github.com/en/desktop/getting-started-with-github-desktop

+# Best practice to use Gitub for me:
+This way you don't need to merge conflicts of pull requests and all that.

+* Check out to master
+``git checkout master``
+* Commit as many as you want using Github Desktop
+* Backup your master branch with its several commits ``git checkout backup``
+* Check out to master again
+``git checkout master``
+* squash commits.
+``git rebase --interactive 0ca4f4376f04eee6599a4b2e17255357fb888422`` then ``git push --force``

 ## Change text editor
 For squashing commits you need this.
 Replace your text editor at least with notepad)
 ##### For notepad